signature-ip-ai/inoculator-user-guide/source/systemconfig.rst

 **User Response Width** - This is an input field for AXI4 User Signal where the user is allowed to input any value between 1 and 64.

-**Clock Frequency Validation** – When unchecked, the frequency of each component within the topology must be set individually.
-When checked, the user does not need to set the frequency for each component.
+**Clock Frequency Validation** – When toggled on, the frequency of each component in the topology must be set individually.
+When toggled off, setting individual frequencies is not required.

+**Register Map Generation** - When toggled on, the Register Map tab becomes visible, allowing the user to view the Register Map table based on the current topology design.